 Q. Can I “directly” offer a demand-side resource to the market?

-A. No. Only a QSE can offer a resource to an ERCOT market.
-(You could become a QSE, but that can be a very expensive proposition.)
-As noted earlier, your REP already has a QSE.
-Your success in these load reduction programs will require you to have an informed working relationship with your REP, and the terms of your participation in these programs should be clearly spelled out in your REP contract.
+A. No. Only a QSE — either a REP QSE or a third-party DR QSE — can offer a DR resource to an ERCOT market.
+(An individual Load could become a QSE, but that could be an expensive proposition.)
+As noted earlier, your REP already has a QSE, and there are other QSEs in the market who specialize in providing demand response.
+Your success in these load reduction programs will require you to have an informed working relationship with your QSE, and the terms of your participation in these programs should be clearly spelled out in your contract.

 Q. My industrial load can be interrupted.
 The REP that I’m negotiating with doesn’t have a standard contract to provide interruptible service, but is willing to negotiate with me.
 What do I need to do?

-A. Make sure this REP understands your degree of flexibility or ability to endure interruptions and load shifting and knows how to value these attributes.
-The manner in which any bill credits, payments from the market, or cost savings are shared among consumers, and their REP, and the QSE scheduling the power is a contractual matter among these parties.
-Your contract with the REP must clearly describe how any payments or credits will be shared.
+A. Make sure this REP understands your degree of flexibility or ability to endure interruptions and load shifting and knows how to value these attributes, and keep in mind that your DR capability may also be represented in ERCOT by a third-party DR QSE.
+The manner in which any bill credits, payments from the market, or cost savings are shared among the parties is a contractual matter among the parties.
+Your contract with a REP or DR QSE must clearly describe how any payments or credits will be shared.

 Q. My electricity use at my industrial facility may be interrupted once or twice a year, provided I have a 30 minute notice, but I don’t want to endure too many interruptions.
 Should I participate as a Load Resource?